Market & Opinion

-In defense of private landlords
+In defence of private landlords in the UK

 Some parts of the media have been vilifying small landlords of late.
 But this argument lacks an understanding of the importance of the sector and the individuals within it.